1. Overall Commitment to Quality

 3. Tutor Standards

-- Regular monitoring will be made of tutors' work, and of guidance and marking standards.
+- Regular independent monitoring is carried out of tutors’ work, and of guidance and marking standards.

-- Tutor comments will be forwarded to students following all assignments.
+- Tutor comments are forwarded to students following all assignments.
 Tutors will demonstrate a real conscientious desire to help students.

 - Responses to assignments will be sent to Students within 5 working days of receipt of assignments.